UnfinishedStuff/AS7262_Pi/README.md

 # Functions:

 * **take_single_measurement()**

 Function to get the breakout to take a single set of ROYGBV readings and return them as a list of 6 floats in the order ROYGBV.

 * **take_single_measurement_with_led()**

-The same as take_single_measurement(), but turns on the white LED on the breakout before measuring and disables it afterwards.
+The same as `take_single_measurement()`, but turns on the white LED on the breakout before measuring and disables it afterwards.

 * **get_calibrated_values()**

 Function to read, process and return stored calibrated ROYGBV values as a list of floats in the order ROYGBV.
-Note that you MUST have used set_measurement_mode() to tell the device to take readings before you can fetch them with this function.
+Note that you MUST have used `set_measurement_mode(mode)` to tell the device to take readings before you can fetch them with this function.

 * **set_measurement_mode(mode)**

 Tells the breakout how to take measurements, MUST be passed a value of 0, 1, 2 or 3.
-Without setting this first no readings will be made and get_calibrated_values() will fail.
+Without setting this first no readings will be made and `get_calibrated_values()` will fail.
+Defaults to mode 2.

-0 = continuous VBGY readings every (integration time * 2.8
+0 = continuous violet, blue, green and yellow readings every (integration time * 2.8) milliseconds.

-1 = continuous GYOR readings every (integration time * 2.8) milliseconds
+1 = continuous green, yellow, orange and red readings every (integration time * 2.8) milliseconds.

-2 = continuous reading of all channels every (integration time * 2 * 2.8) milliseconds
+2 = continuous readings of all channels (violet, blue, green, yellow, orange and red) every (integration time * 2 * 2.8) milliseconds.

-3 = single measurement of all channels (no repeat readings/rate)
+3 = single measurement of all channels (no repeat readings/rate).

-* **get_temperature()**

-Returns the temperature in degrees C from the sensor

-* **get_temperature_f()**

-Returns the temperature in degrees F from the sensor

 * **enable_main_led()**

 Turns on the white LED on the breakout.
-The brightness is controlled by set_led_current().
+The brightness is controlled by `set_led_current()`.
+The LED is off by default.

 * **disable_main_led()**